Zestfor

 What Is Bad Stress?
 Understanding Distress

-Distress leads to decreased productivity as people rush between tasks without focus, ultimately resulting in burnout.
+This can lead to decreased productivity as people rush between tasks without focus, ultimately resulting in burnout.
 This became particularly evident during recent years when many employees experienced sustained periods of excessive pressure.

 Recognising Good Stress vs Bad Stress in Your Team